Peer-reviewed & Forthcoming Publications

 "Strike while the Lead is Hot?: Offensive Operations and Strategies of Terrorism." (with Brittnee Carter and Thomas Guarrieri)

-"By Their Own Laws and in Liberty: Urban Autonomy and Long-run Geopolitical Fragmentation."
+"By Their Own Laws and in Liberty: Urban Autonomy and Long-run Geopolitical Fragmentation." (with Thomas Gray)

 “Many Are Called: Challenger Quantity and Autocratic Survival in the Roman Empire” (with Thomas Gray)